kazz54/yonseiuicscribe/src/content/2018/05/2018-05-10-has-the-time-come-for-anti-social-media/index.md

 So what can we do?

-#DeleteFacebook is trending these days, no less on Facebook itself.
+The #DeleteFacebook movement is trending these days, no less on Facebook itself.
 But that seems a nonsensical route to take.
 What is the point of posting on Facebook that you are going to deactivate your account when the post itself will also disappear after you do so?

 Do we find an alternative platform?
 The closest substitute for Facebook in terms of functionality and number of users is probably Instagram.
 So… hop onto Instagram?
 The slight catch is that Instagram is owned by Facebook.
 Ruling out the option of rushing onto Instagram.
 Switching to any other social networking service doesn’t make sense either because they lack the number of users – which is the primary reason in people staying put with Facebook for the time being.